Emergency medical services streaming enabled evaluation in trauma: the SEE-IT trial

 A ‘trauma incident’ is when someone suffers serious injuries that may be life changing, cause death or a long-term disability.
 Trauma incidents are the biggest killer of people aged under 45 in the UK: most often road traffic accidents.
 Following a trauma incident, most people will be taken to a hospital emergency department by an ambulance that has responded to a 999 call.
 Ambulances usually attend an incident by road, but in serious cases, an air ambulance (helicopter) may be sent.
 The aim is to get the patient to the best hospital to treat their injuries without delay to improve their chances of survival, recovery from their injuries and minimise chances of long-term problems.

-When a 999 call is made, the person in the ambulance service who answers (the dispatcher) usually asks the caller to describe what they can see and how serious the injuries appear.
+When a 999 call is made, the person in the ambulance service who answers (the call taker) usually asks the caller to describe what they can see and how serious the injuries appear.
 This is so the dispatcher can decide how urgently, and what type, of help is required (e.g. what ambulance support to send and whether a helicopter is needed).
 The caller may give incomplete or wrong information so sometimes too few or too many ambulances are sent.
 This can delay getting the right help to patients or mean that ambulances are not available for others who need them.
 It is also costly for the NHS if ambulances or helicopters are sent when not needed.

 Aims and objectives

-Research Question: Is it feasible to conduct a future randomised controlled trial (RCT) to assess the clinical and cost effectiveness of using GoodSAM live video streaming to improve targeting of emergency medical resources?
+Is it feasible to conduct a future randomised controlled trial (RCT) to assess the clinical and cost effectiveness of using GoodSAM live video streaming to improve targeting of emergency medical resources?

-A randomised controlled trial is a study design that allows us to compare an intervention (in this case, the use of live streaming) with “standard care” by randomly deciding whether it is used or not (like a flip of a coin).
+A randomised controlled trial (RCT) is a study design that allows us to compare an intervention (in this case, the use of live streaming) with “standard care” by randomly deciding whether it is used or not (like a flip of a coin).

-The objectives are:
+The objectives were:

 - To obtain data required to inform the design of a subsequent RCT (that is, the number of incidents that occur in the periods of the study; whether there is any indication that using live streaming might improve the speed of making the right dispatch decisions; and whether it is possible to collect the data we would need to examine the costs associated with using/not using live streaming).